iWork Numbers Barcode Tutorial for Mac

 - The start/stop character may be easily added to the beginning

-and ending of the data being encoded with a simple Numbers formula
+and end of the data being encoded with a simple Numbers formula

 of ="*"&CELL&"*" where CELL is